 Brandon Robert Morey has worked in advancement services and operations since 2005, joining the team at Denison in 2016.
 Previously, he served as director of advancement operations for Washington and Lee University, where he provided operations leadership during its $500,000,000 campaign.
 Prior to his work at W&L, Brandon resided in his home state of California where he managed advancement services for a community hospital and served as an adjunct faculty at College of the Canyons.
 Brandon graduated magna cum laude from California Lutheran University.

 Keena earned a B.S. in Education from Miami University.
-She currently serves as the Systems Coordinator in Advancement Services.
-She is the liason between Institutional Advancement and IT and is responsible for writing alumni and giving reports.
+She currently serves as the Assistant Director of Advancement Operations for Systems.
+She is the liaison between Institutional Advancement and IT and is responsible for writing alumni and giving reports.
 She has worked in the field of Information Technology for over 8 years and joined the Denison community in June of 2011.

 Kelli has worked in the fields of prospect management and research since 2006.
 Prior to joining Denison University, she served for four years as assistant director for pipeline development at Ohio State’s Wexner Medical Center.
 Before her tenure at OSU, Kelli worked as a research analyst at Ohio University and was the gift planning and research specialist at OhioHealth Foundation.
 She earned her B.A. in theatre arts from the University of Pittsburgh and has been a member of the board of Ohio Prospect Research Network since 2007.
 Kelli lives in Gahanna with her husband and two sons.